abhishekai/terraform-s3website-distribution/README.md

 * Have index.html and 404.html(typo in architecture) files uploaded into your hosting bucket after terraform is applied successfully.
 Hosting bucket is basically a main bucket based on your domain name.
 Therefore, if your domain name is 'xyz.com' then hosting bucket name will be
   'www.xyz.com'.

-# Include features:
+# Included features:
 * Creates necessary S3 buckets with best practices configuration.
     * Bucket #1: (`www.xyz.com`) will be used to store the static contents.
     * Bucket #2: (`xyz.com`) will be used to redirect from the naked domain to main domain.
-* Create route53.
+* Create route53 HostedZone and RecordSets.
-* Create two CloudFront web distribution one per bucket, that also redirect from HTTP to HTTPS
+* Create two CloudFront web distribution one per bucket, that also redirects from HTTP to HTTPS
 * Create relevant DNS entries pointing to the distribution.
 * Implements IP protection, Only whitelisted IP will be able to go through the cloudfront distribution.